metavinayak/CoWin_Basic_ChatBot/README.md

 If the website is not hosted then host the index.html file on localhost and change the code accordingly.

-*The source of template and the html page belongs to eyantra.*
+*The source code of the html page belongs to eyantra.*